 Champex – We’ll have 2 hiking choices today, crossing either a high, rocky pass, or a more moderate hike through woods and farms to the small lakeside village of Champex.

-Zinal – A slightly easier day leads us over a minor pass and gives us a chance to further explore the Val d’Anniviers, an unforgettable valley with a great blend of ancient villages, quiet trails, and breathtaking views.
+Zinal – A relatively moderate day leads us over a minor pass and gives us a chance to further explore the Val d’Anniviers, an unforgettable valley with a great blend of ancient villages, quiet trails, and breathtaking views.

-Schwarzhorn – Another day, another high pass.
-Today our Haute Route itinerary continues over the Meidpass to the quiet and isolated Turtmann valley.
+Schwarzhorn – We have a beautiful high mountain pass as our Haute Route itinerary continues over the Meidpass to the quiet and isolated Turtmann valley.

 Zermatt – Our final pass brings us up to more gorgeous views alpine giants such as the Weisshorn, Dom and more, before dropping down to the valley where we catch a short train ride to Zermatt.